zeonchew0324/TikTokJam-2025/README.md

 $$EngagementScore = \alpha \times log(TotalViewCount + 1) + \beta \times WatchTimeRatio + \gamma \times CommentRatio$$

+where $\alpha, \beta, \gamma$ are dynamic coeffiecients that can be adjusted to represent holistic engagement metrics.

 ## Getting Started With Our App
 1. Clone repository: